rjavier001/kruger-weather/weather-app/README.md

 ## Getting Started

-**In this repository I will create my personal Portfolio with some of my projects.**
+**In this repository I will create my weather app whit RCA and Tailwind Css.**

 ## Run it